shopware/docs/guides/plugins/apps/clientside-to-app-backend.md

 {% tab title="Storefront" %}

-For the Storefront usage, there is an HTTP client helper, which handles the token generation for you and lets you to directly call your app backend.
+For the Storefront usage, there is an HTTP client helper, which handles the token generation and lets you directly call your app backend.

 ```javascript
 import AppClient from 'src/service/app-client.service.ts';